Who can use this feature

 Users on any team or plan can use text properties.

-Users with can edit access to a file can apply and adjust text properties.
+Anyone with can edit access to a file can apply and adjust text properties.

 Use the annotated image below to identify each property in the properties panel.
 Click the link to learn more about each property.

-- Click the icon to view, create and apply Text Styles
+- Click the icon to view, create and apply text styles

-- Click the arrow to browse a list of web, local and shared fonts to find a typeface or font family
+- Click the arrow to browse a list of web, local, and shared fonts to find a typeface or font family

 - Use the arrow to adjust the size of your text